Squagward/slate-1/source/includes/_objects.md

 gui.open();
 ```

+This opens the gui...

 > To close the gui, use this

 ```js
 gui.close();
 ```

+...and this closes the gui.

 These very simple methods open and close the gui, and neither take any arguments.